 If you want to hear what it's like on the front lines, here's a first-hand experience of a journalism major turned digital marketer.

 Ready to learn the skills you need to build a brand?
-Digital Marketing Flex is part-time, online, and it’s made for people who are motivated to launch a marketing career.
+Our part-time Digital Marketing bootcamp is 100% online, and it’s made for people who are motivated to launch a marketing career.
 Take the course, learn to use the current industry tools, and build your marketing portfolio in only three months.